 A large portion of marketing is done on social media accounts now.
 And customers are increasingly turning to social media to ask questions and interact with brands.
-It makes complete sense to have your marketing and customer service teams set aside some time weekly or even daily to collaborate with each other.
+It makes complete sense to have your marketing and customer service teams set aside some time weekly or even daily to collaborate.

 Here are some ways that they can work together to contribute to your brand's growth:

-They’re a fantastic resource to find customers who are excited about your products and would be willing to give a testimonial or submit a picture to your company’s social media site.
-Additionally, your customer service reps are the ones who will know if your customers have found a creative new way to use your product that it wasn’t intended for - but that totally works.
+They're a fantastic resource to find customers who are excited about your products and would be willing to give a testimonial or submit a picture to your company's social media site.
+Additionally, your customer service reps are the ones who will know if your customers have found a creative new way to use your product that they didn't intend for - but that works.
 Passing insider information such as this to your marketing team could give them new ideas for how to market your product to a new audience you may have never considered before.

 Social Media Customer Support

 As we mentioned before, social media is quickly blurring the lines between marketing and customer support.
 Customers are using social media to not only learn about brands and their promotions, but also to contact the company with concerns, questions, or complaints.
 When your marketing and your customer service teams collaborate, they can offer comprehensive and quick responses to your customers.

 To make sure that your customer questions and comments are getting addressed as quickly as possible, you'll want to have clearly defined processes and responsibilities between the two teams regarding who interacts with customers on your social media platforms.
 Decide who will be able to log in to your accounts and directly respond to customers to make sure nothing falls through the cracks.
 Whoever ends up being responsible for directly interacting with your customers on social media, a collaboration between the teams is vital to make sure customers do not get missed and that the messaging customers are receiving is consistent across all fronts.